 Example:

-To filter all objects from the given section, choose Section from the filter suggestion list and enter a section number.
+To filter all objects from the given section, choose Section from the filter suggestion list and enter one or more section numbers separated by a comma.

 Example: